Liquid Restaking Token Accounting: An LRT Is a Position, Not a Coin (2026)

 Liquid Restaking Token Accounting: An LRT Is a Position, Not a Coin

-• It is a position, not a plain holding — track the underlying, the layered reward stream, and the slashing-loss risk.
+• It is a position, so the books need the underlying exposure, the layered reward stream, and the slashing-loss risk, not just the LRT balance.

 What an LRT actually represents

-Restaking (EigenLayer) reuses staked ETH or LSTs to secure Actively Validated Services (AVSs) for additional rewards, with slashing if the securing operator misbehaves or fails its AVS obligations.
-An LRT — issued by protocols such as ether.fi (eETH/weETH), Renzo (ezETH), Kelp (rsETH) — is a composable token representing that restaked position.
-The LRT is the wrapper; the substance is: underlying ETH exposure + layered rewards + slashing risk + a lock-up on exit.
+Restaking on EigenLayer reuses staked ETH or LSTs to secure Actively Validated Services (AVSs) for additional rewards, with slashing if the securing operator misbehaves or fails its AVS obligations.
+An LRT — issued by protocols such as ether.fi (eETH/weETH), Renzo (ezETH), or Kelp (rsETH) — is a composable token that represents that restaked position.
+The LRT is the wrapper; the substance is the combination of underlying ETH exposure, layered rewards, slashing risk, and a lock-up on exit.

 Why "plain holding" is wrong